YapengTian/SRCNN-Keras/README.md

 # Differences with the original implementation
 1. use Adam to optimize the network for fast convergence
-2. train upscaling factor = 2, 3 and 4 model simultaneously like the VDSR (CVPR 16)

 # Dependencies
 [Theano](http://github.com/Theano/Theano), [Keras](http://github.com/fchollet/keras), [Matconvnet](http://www.vlfeat.org/matconvnet/).